rajgoel/course-scientific-programming/03-lecture/slides.md

 In C++, using an external library typically requires:

-- Downloading and installing the library.
+- downloading and installing the library,
-- Linking the library during compilation.
+- linking the library during compilation, and
-- Including the appropriate headers.
+- including the appropriate headers.

 After installation, a library can be used as follows: